-TRANEXAMIC ACID slows down or stops blood clots from being broken down.
+TRANEXAMIC ACID (TRAN ex AM ik AS id) slows down or stops blood clots from being broken down.
 This medicine is used to treat heavy monthly menstrual bleeding.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 blood clotting problems